Batman (Terry McGinnis): Other versions

 An alternate version of Terry appears in the 2022-2023 miniseries Batman: Beyond the White Knight.
 In this continuity, Terry is the 17-year-old son of Warren and Miyako McGinnis, having already gained a criminal record in his youth.
 12 years after Bruce Wayne had been imprisoned for his actions as Batman, Terry hunts down Mr. Fixx for killing his father and gets arrested, but released to Derek Powers, who tells Terry that he will help him find whoever killed Warren.
 Terry is assigned to steal the Beyond Batsuit from the ruins of the Batcave, then hunts down Bruce on Powers' orders, believing him to have ordered the murder.
 Bruce escapes with the intervention of Duke Thomas but is injured, while Terry confronts Powers on how Bruce knows they are working together; leading Powers to show Terry "the Project"; a massive an army of mech-suits built using items Terry stole as Batman as a basis, and classified video of Superman to convince Terry to continue working for him on the pretense of an "invasion."
 However, remembering how his father told him that Powers needed to be stopped before his death, Terry goes off to the Wayne-Powers building.
 There, he tries explaining to Bruce that he wanted answers and not to hurt him before being interrupted by Powers.
 Wayne reveals that he knows Powers murdered Warren McGinnis and that he knew Terry was wearing the suit, causing Terry to become enraged and start destroying the facility, which results in Powers becoming doused in a substance turning him into Blight, while Terry steals a flash drive Bruce had dropped.
 After reviewing it, Terry stops Powers from attacking the Batmobile (which had Bruce and an injured Dick Grayson inside), fighting him until the suit is hacked and he is sent to attack the fleeing Batmobile, before tearfully fighting Bruce against his will, nearly killing him before being stopped by Bat-family members, and the suit programming overrides with the help of an AI copy of Jack Napier.
 Terry is allowed to keep the suit by Bruce as the Bat-family and GCPD launch an assault on Wayne-Powers.
 While freeing Jack/Joker's daughter Jackie from imprisonment, Terry faces Powers again, using trickery to disable the device to control the suit, but refuses to kill Powers, instead locking him in a regeneration chamber.
 Terry is later seen talking to Bruce and Barbara Gordon.

 In other media

 DCAU tie-in comics

-In addition to having his own ongoing comic book, Terry McGinnis appeared in Superman Adventures #64, chasing a futuristic version of Brainiac.
+In addition to having his own comic book, Terry McGinnis appeared in Superman Adventures #64, chasing a futuristic version of Brainiac.